VolkovLabs/business-news/README.md

 ## Highlights

 - Supports RSS 2.0, RSS 1.0 and Atom.
-- Works great with Dynamic Text visualization panel.
+- Works with Dynamic Text visualization panel.
 - Returns Channel (Feed) data, Items (Entries) or both as separate data frames.
 - Extract and parse as additional fields:
   - Image from Meta.